 A Previously Untold Story About

-A GUSSIE BUSCH & BAVARIAN MEETING
+A GUSSIE BUSCH & BAVARIAN MEETING (1958)

 August Busch Jr. (Gussie)

 The Busch Mansion at Grant's Farm.
 The estate is home to the famous Budweiser Clydesdale's horses and many other animals.
-Click image for more information.
+Click the image for more information.

 Upon their visit to Grant Park, the Bavarian contingency noticed one of Gussie's daily routines.
 It involved the making and his tasting of loaf of bread made every morning with some of the yeast used for brewing that day.
 It was a way he liked to "test" the quality of his beer each day.
 He offered some of this bread to his visitors.
 Perhaps it was a proverbial goodwill gesture for Gussie to "break bread" with an adversary.
 Besides trying to resolve the costly and time consuming effort of appeals of the name Bavarian, it seems Gussie had another interest.
 In order to for A-B to become larger, Gussie had established plants on both coasts in the 1950s; first Newark in 1951 and Los Angeles in 1954.
 Apparently, he was also interested in opening a plant in Ohio.
-Gussie was probably aware that Bavarian was receiving overtures from some other companies for a merger or acquisition.
+Gussie was likely aware that Bavarian was receiving overtures from some other companies for a merger or acquisition.
 In any event, Gussie evidently left the impression with the Schott Family after they visited with him, that Anheuser-Busch would have an interest in acquiring the Bavarian Brewing Co.
 The ball was in Bavarian's court.

 Considerations After The Meeting

 It is where the Schott Family Directors met with Gussie Busch in 1958.